What It’s Like to Work in the Science Field

 A love of science and a deep desire to understand the world and it’s intricacies is what draws scientists to their particular field.
 By the time an individual has earned their doctorate, they’re ready to enter the job market.
 Some are able to secure research grants that enable them to spend their time working toward a specific goal—usually one that has deep personal meaning.
 Many cancer researchers made their career choice because of the loss of a loved one to the disease.

 Most environmental scientist positions are concentrated in government, universities, and national research facilities, but businesses are expected to utilize them more and more to develop practices to minimize their impact on the environment.

 Why You Need a Resume

 A strong resume is critical in your job search.
 You need to highlight your education, your primary focus, your accomplishments, and your published articles.
-Resume-Now has examples of the technical and academic type of resume that can help get you started on your own.
+Resume-Now has templates of the technical and academic type that can help get you started on your own.
 A well-crafted resume for a scientific career is the first step to finding the right position.